-- 11.31.
+- 11.37.
 'Quality Network Partnerships' (QNPs) exist for public transport networks works in the County.
-These are voluntary partnership bringing together local authorities, public transport operators alongside transport experts.
+These are voluntary partnerships, bringing together local authorities, public transport operators alongside transport experts.
 The St Albans Network (branded as 'Network St Albans') has been set up by St Albans Council, Hertfordshire County Council and local bus and train operators.
 The main aim of QNPs is to achieve improvements to local passenger transport services providing viable alternatives to car use, reducing congestion and promoting sustainable travel.
-The partnerships have been part funded through financial support from the Department for Transport.
+The partnerships have been part funded through financial support from the Department for Transport (see Source K for further information).

-- 11.32.
+- 11.38.
 Among the objectives of the QNP are to provide:

 - Truly integrated passenger transport;

 - Better accessibility for the disabled;

 - Improved reliability and punctuality;

 - Enhanced frequency of service;

-- Better quality travel information; - Encouragement to use other non-car modes of travel e.g. walking and cycling. - 11.33.
+- Better quality travel information;

+- Encouragement to use other non-car modes of travel e.g. walking and cycling.

+- 11.39.
 A programme of initiatives started in October 2011.
-Improvements so far include an increase of bus frequencies on certain routes, multi operator bus ticket, and the introduction of low emission diesel hybrid buses.
+Improvements so far include an increase of bus frequencies on certain routes, multi operator bus tickets, and the introduction of low emission diesel hybrid buses.